decentralizedsecurity/bls-hsm/README.md

 You can find more information about building and running the other tools in their respective folders

-## How to use the tools.
-Logging and debugging :bug:
+## Testing and debugging tools:bug:

 ### Send commands

 Commands are sent to the board through a serial port.
 In the same way, information is received through the same serial port.
-In order to display the information and send commands, you can use a terminal emulator, like PuTTY, or use the one provided by VS Code.
+To see the UART output and send commands, you can connect the development kit with a terminal emulator, like PuTTY, or use the one provided by VS Code.

 The connection to the serial port must be made with the following configuration:
 - speed: 115200 baud